pmean/build-website/text/99/logistic.md

 ![](../../../web/images/99/logistic16.gif)

 The odds ratio for mother's age is **1.1367**.
-That tells you that each for additional year of the mother's age, the odds of breast feeding increase by 1.14 (or 14%), assuming that the feeding type is held constant.
+That tells you that each for additional year of the mother's age
+- the odds of breast feeding
+increase by 1.14 (or 14%)
+- assuming that the feeding type is held constant.

-The odds ratio for feeding type is **0.1443** or, if we invert it, 6.9.
+The odds ratio for feeding type is **0.1443** or
+- if we invert it
+- 6.9.
+This tells us that the odds for breast feeding are about 7 times great in the ng tube group than in the bottle fed group
+- assuming that
-This tells us that the odds for breast feeding are about 7 times great in the ng tube group than in the bottle fed group, assuming that mother's age is held constant.
-Notice that the effect of feeding type adjusting for mother's age is not quite as large as the crude odds ratio, but it is still large and it still is statistically significant (the p-value is **.001** and the confidence interval excludes the value of 1.0).
+mother's age is held constant.
+Notice that the effect of feeding type adjusting for mother's age is not quite as large as the crude odds ratio
+- but it is still large and it still is statistically significant (the p-value is **.001** and the confidence interval excludes the value of 1.0).